ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Spouse.md

 - Distance and location

   - I wish we can be in the same city and I currently believe Shanghai is one of the best cities in the world.
-  - I don't think starting a relationship at a distance is a good idea and it is essential to know each other in-depth.
+  - I don't think starting a relationship at a distance is a good idea and it is essential to know each other in depth.

 <!--  -->
 - Relationship